apple/swift-algorithms/Guides/Chunked.md

 [[Source](https://github.com/apple/swift-algorithms/blob/main/Sources/Algorithms/Chunked.swift) |
  [Tests](https://github.com/apple/swift-algorithms/blob/main/Tests/SwiftAlgorithmsTests/ChunkedTests.swift)]

-Break a collection into subsequences where consecutive elements pass a binary predicate, or where all elements in each chunk project to the same value.
+Break a collection into nonoverlapping subsequences:

+* `chunked(by:)` forms chunks of consecutive elements that pass a binary predicate,
+* `chunked(on:)` forms chunks of consecutive elements that project to equal values,
-Also, includes a `chunks(ofCount:)` that breaks a collection into subsequences of a given `count`.
+* `chunks(ofCount:)` forms chunks of a given size, and
+* `evenlyChunked(into:)` forms a given number of equally-sized chunks.

-There are two variations of the `chunked` method: `chunked(by:)` and `chunked(on:)`. `chunked(by:)` uses a binary predicate to test consecutive elements, separating chunks where the predicate returns `false`.
+`chunked(by:)` uses a binary predicate to test consecutive elements, separating chunks where the predicate returns `false`.
 For example, you can chunk a collection into ascending sequences using this method:

 ```swift
 let numbers = [10, 20, 30, 10, 40, 40, 10, 20]